thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 12: 6/02/2017
+Homo Sapiens started walking on two foot because in Savannah standing up meant less heat absorbed.
+This way sapiens could hunt/harvest where as other predators had to be in the shadows to stay cool.

 ### Day 11: 5/02/2017
 Yugoslavia means "Land of the Southern Slavs".